 If you chose the 'run faster' option, you can set how faster you would like to run by setting your target score and the app will create a pace coach workout to achieve this.
 This can then be followed by either running indoors or outdoors.
 The 'pace coach' will prompt you when you stray away from then ideal pace as you run.

-NURVV Run review: new features
+NURVV Run review: Feature updates

-NURVV Run review: accuracy
+NURVV Run review: Accuracy

 The main appeal of the NURVV Run insoles is, of course, that it is capable of measuring the placement of the feet, footstrike, balance, pronation and cadence.
 As NURVV puts it, "NURVV Run is for runners that want to improve their technique, to run faster and reduce injury risk."